 Five Habits to Treat Urinary Incontinence

 Urinary incontinence is a condition characterized by the loss of bladder control.
 It can be mild, characterized by minor urine leaks, or serious, when the bladder completely empties itself.
-Do you know which habits can help treat urinary incontinence?

 Although treatment may vary depending on the underlying cause, some basic habits can help control it.
 In this article, we share five you should take note of.